New MiniBooNE excess interpretation using Pseudo-Hermitian neutrino oscillation: Neutrino oscillations models

 which modifies the probability to be

+{The authors of Ref.~\refcite{Ref.0001} applied this formalism and oscillation probability to two-flavor neutrino oscillations of $\nu _{\mu}$ to $\nu _{\tau}$ and $\nu _{\mu}$ to $\nu _{\mu}$ in vacuum.
+It is important to note that The hamiltonian of Eq.~(\ref{eq.1.7}) and the oscillation probability of Eq.~(\ref{eq.1.8}) are simplified forms of Eq.~(3.2) and Eq.~(3.10) in Ref.~\refcite{Ref.0001} as it considers no mass or mass difference between the two flavor states.
+Then, in the following analysis, the oscillations between the two neutrino flavors are due solely to $PT$-symmetric hermitian property of the hamiltonian with no need for a mass eigenstates.
+Such a hypothesis, if confirmed by data from MiniBooNE and other collaborations would change our perspective on neutrino oscillations, especially as it does not violate the massless neutrino hypothesis.
+Moreover, the impact of the mass difference cannot be distinguished from the contribution of $\sigma$ as the probability of Eq.~(3.10) is dependent on their sum.}

-By comparing the new oscillation probabilities to the standard oscillation model, the most important two aspects of the oscillations of this model are \begin{itemize} \item \textbf{zero-distance effect} which is related to $\alpha$ value which create a sort of a phase.
-Then, even if there is no propagation and at the source, there is a non-zero oscillation probability. \item \textbf{Asymmetry of the probability} which is related to the difference noticed between $P_{a b}$ and $P_{b a}$ and then also between $P_{a a }$ and $P_{b b}$.
-This difference could promote the oscillation toward a specific flavour depending on distance travelled. \end{itemize} To determine to validity of such model, experimental data should be analysed using the new probabilities to determine to model parameters and to quantify the fit of the model to the data.
+By comparing the new oscillation probabilities to the standard oscillation model, the most important two aspects of {these oscillations are} \begin{romanlist}[(b)] \item \textbf{zero-distance effect}, which is related to $\alpha$ value, which create a sort of a phase.
+Then, even without propagation, the neutrino observed at its source has a non-zero oscillation probability. \item \textbf{Asymmetry of the probability}, observed as the difference between $P_{a b}$ and $P_{b a}$ as well as between $P_{a a }$ and $P_{b b}$.
+This difference could enhance the oscillation toward a specific flavor depending on distance traveled. \end{romanlist} To {test the} validity of such a model, experimental data should be fitted to the model and analysed by using these new probabilities for the theoretical predictions.